The Biden-Harris Administration Takes Action to Improve Health and Wellbeing by Addressing Social Determinants of Health

 The social and economic conditions of the environments where people are born, live, learn, work, play, worship, and age affect a wide range of health, functioning, and quality-of-life outcomes.
 Recognizing this, the first piece of today’s announcement is the U.S. Playbook to Address Social Determinants of Health.
 The Playbook highlights ongoing and new actions that federal agencies are taking to support health by improving the social circumstances of individuals.
 This includes initiatives by HHS, Department of Agriculture (USDA), Department of Housing and Urban Development (HUD), the Department of Veterans Affairs (VA), the Environmental Protection Agency (EPA), and other federal agencies to align investments to finance community infrastructure, offer grants to empower communities to address health related social needs, and encourage coordinated use of resources and data to improve health outcomes.

-The second resource is Medicaid and Children’s Health Insurance Program (CHIP) Health-Related Social Needs (HRSN) Framework.
+The second resource is Medicaid and Children’s Health Insurance Program (CHIP) Health-Related Social Needs (HRSN) Framework - (PDF, 386KB).
 This document will provide guidance for more states, beyond the current seven, to structure programs that address housing and nutritional insecurity for enrollees in high-need populations.
 An example is a program providing medically tailored meals or helping homeless youth find and obtain housing.
-The guidance will also include an accompanying CMS Informational Bulletin (CIB).
+The guidance will also include an accompanying CMS Informational Bulletin - (PDF, 503KB) (CIB).